Engineering Journal

 Repo: tools/pdf-processor

-Two modes, mutually exclusive via a toolbar toggle:
+Two interaction modes, mutually exclusive via toolbar toggle:

 Select mode: interact with existing regions.
-Click to select, drag handles to resize, drag center to translate, keyboard to reclassify or delete.
+Click to select, drag handles to resize, drag center to translate, keyboard shortcut to reclassify, delete key to suppress.

-Col split mode: place vertical split lines that override the automatic column detector entirely.
+Column split mode: draw vertical lines that override the automatic column detector entirely for this document.

 nw: 'nw-resize', n: 'n-resize', ne: 'ne-resize',